 The Mountain Heritage Center, founded in 1979, is located on the ground floor of the H. F. Robinson Administration Building at Western Carolina University in Cullowhee, NC.

-Its collection of over 10,000 regional artifacts is especially rich in agricultural implements, logging and woodworking tools, textiles, and transportation equipment.
+The collection of over 10,000 artifacts was started in the early 20th Century by faculty and staff at WCU.
+It is rich in agricultural implements, logging and woodworking tools, textiles, and transportation equipment.

-Mountain Heritage Day, a fall festival always held the last Saturday of September, presents traditional mountain music, crafts, and culture to tens of thousands of visitors.
+Mountain Heritage Day, a fall festival always held the last Saturday of September, presents traditional mountain culture to tens of thousands of visitors.